cherrydrunk/DSA4263-automated-fraud/README.md

 DSA4263 Project on Automated Fraud Detection

 ## Project Description
-This project applies a machine learning approach to bot fraud detection
+This project applies a machine learning approach to bot fraud detection based on session behavior and metadata

 ## Project Structure & Flow